lightsec/ArduinoNist800-108/README.md

 ##Testing

-For the unit testing, this project uses the [ArduinoUnit Library](https://github.com/mmurdoch/arduinounit).
+For the unit test, this project uses the [ArduinoUnit Library](https://github.com/mmurdoch/arduinounit).
 So, first of all, it is necessary to download the library inside Arduino Library Directory.
 After that, it is possible to execute the test branch contained inside `<arduino installation directory>\libraries\nist\tests` directory.

 ##Examples

-The ''examples'' directory contains two examples: ''nistsimulation'' or ''nistchaching''.
+The ''examples'' directory contains three examples: 'nistexample', ''nistsimulation'' or ''nistchaching''.

 To execute any of them is necessary to download the [Arduino Time Library](http://playground.arduino.cc/Code/Time).